TUF Leadership Development Program “Every youth has a dream and can learn to realize it.”

 The continual contribution and bigger impact you can make

-Our alumni involvement is designed to orient you towards making lasting contributions to empowering our socially disadvantaged youths to aspire for a better future in a wide range of contexts.
+Our alumni involvement is designed to orient you towards making lasting contributions to empowering our socially and financially disadvantaged youths to aspire for a better future in a wide range of contexts.

 TUF Alumni Committee was established in 2013 for Mentors who had successfully completed their leadership development training and two-year service contract with TUF.
 Main objectives of the committee are to: